tktracker/IntuneDocs/intune/fundamentals/use-docs.md

   - If you have an issue in the existing repository, and are passionate about it, file feedback on the migrated article in the memdocs repository.

-- We will merge and close any open pull requests before the migration on _(date)_.
+- We will merge and close any open pull requests before the migration.

-- We won't accept any new issues or pull requests before the migration on _(date)_.

 - After migration, when you file feedback or edit an article, the issue or pull request will go to the memdocs repository.